-MAT uses both medicine and counseling (therapy) to help you recover from an opioid addiction.
-Medicine eases withdrawal symptoms that happen when you stop using opioids.
+Medication-assisted treatment (MAT) combines counseling and other recovery supports with prescribed medicine.
+These medicines help to reduce cravings and withdrawal symptoms that you might have when you stop using opioids.
 Medicine and counseling are more helpful together than either type of treatment on its own.

 Medicines Used in MAT